 B i o g r a p h y

 Amanda holds a Master's Degree in Clarinet Performance and Literature from Western University in London, Ontario.
 Aside from performing, Amanda also has been active as a clinician and teacher, having obtained her Concurrent Bachelor’s degree in Music Education from Brandon University in Manitoba.
 She has taught music to children ranging from Kindergarten to High School and serves as a substitute teacher for one of the local school divisions in Winnipeg.
 Amanda’s principal teachers include Jana Starling, Catherine Wood and H Andrew Wahl.
-She has performed in masterclasses and private lessons for guest artists such as Lori Freedman, Marie Picard, Fan Lei, Connie Gitlin, Robert Reisling, Wesley Ferreira and Robert Spring.
+She has performed in masterclasses and private lessons for guest artists such as Marie Picard, Connie Gitlin, Wesley Ferreira and Robert Spring.

 Photo Credit © Willyn Whiting